-In June, the Biden Administration announced support for the Bipartisan Infrastructure Framework, which will have a sweeping impact on construction firms across the country.
-The $1.2 trillion Bipartisan Infrastructure Framework plan calls for historic investments in clean transportation and water infrastructure, universal broadband access, clean power and more.
-If passed and signed into law, the bill will allocate $550 billion in new spending on public works projects, such as:
+With historic passage of the infrastructure bill, there are historic investments in clean transportation and water infrastructure, universal broadband access, clean power and more.
+The bill will allocates in new spending on public works projects, such as:

 - Modernizing and expanding transit and rail networks